scala/docs.scala-lang/_overviews/toolkit/web-server-dynamic.md

 ## Using path segments

+Cask gives you the ability to access segments of the URL path withing the endpoint function.
-You can use path segments to specify the returned data more precisely.
-Building on the example above, add the `:city` segment to get the current time in a city of choice.
+Building on the example above, you can add a segment to specify that the endpoint should return the date and time in a given city.

 {% tabs web-server-dynamic-3 class=tabs-scala-version %}
 {% tab 'Scala 2' %}